Security Data Works

 Apache Iceberg as the table format, Dremio as the query engine, and Polaris as the catalog (the metadata layer that tells the engine what tables exist and where their data lives) is the configuration with the most production-deployment evidence behind it.
 Netflix runs Iceberg at multi-petabyte scale; Insider reports a 90% reduction in S3 storage cost after migrating onto this stack; Apple, AWS, Databricks, and Snowflake have all announced first-class Iceberg support since early 2025.

-What would change the answer: convergence of the table-format ecosystem (an active hypothesis on its own — see contradictions below), or evidence that a Delta-native security-data deployment outperforms the Iceberg equivalent on a comparable workload.
+What would change the answer: convergence of the table-format ecosystem (an active hypothesis on its own; see contradictions below), or evidence that a Delta-native security-data deployment outperforms the Iceberg equivalent on a comparable workload.

-H-AI-ASYMMETRY-01 · Tier A · 4.8/5 · Settled
+H-AI-ASYMMETRY-01 · Tier B · 4.8/5 · Settled

 AI-enabled offense is maturing 2–3× faster than AI-targeted defense.

 The counter-position is that defenders also benefit from AI tooling, and the asymmetry is temporary.
 Both parts are true.
-The asymmetry is temporary — the working window is roughly 2024–2027.
+The asymmetry is temporary; the working window is roughly 2024–2027.
 But "temporary" on this scale means defenders need to compress years of detection-engineering modernization into a few quarters, and the maturity gap between offensive and defensive AI tooling is wide enough that I treat this as a planning constraint, not a watch-list item.

 What would change the answer: a defensive AI breakthrough that produces measurable detection-cadence gains across multiple production deployments, or evidence that the offensive results don't generalize beyond the Mythos / AISLE benchmark workload.